-Traditional three-piece foundation: This is a t-shaped foundation with multiple parts.
+Basement foundation: This is a t-shaped foundation with multiple parts.
 A footing is placed below the frost line.
-Blocks are laid to form a wall once the footing has cured.
+Blocks are laid, or concrete is poured to form a wall once the footing has cured.
 After constructing the walls, a slab floor is poured between them and on top of the footing.

 A familiar monolithic slab foundation is 12 to 18 inches thick at the footing and 4 to 6 thick for the slab.
 Proper site preparation and concrete reinforcement using rebar and wire are required to construct a monolithic foundation.

 Proper Site Preparation

 - The soil below the slab should not contain organic matter.
 The soil needs to be compacted (removal of topsoil) and well-drained.

 - Code enforcement determines the type and positioning of reinforcements in this foundation.
 The most commonly used is monolithic slab #4 rebar.
 Rebar is two metal bars that bend easily and are placed side by side in an overlapping fashion in the trenches and tied with a wire.

 - The trench along the slab’s perimeter creates a thickened edge.
 Building code officials determine the depth and width of the trench.
 This trench can be 1 ft wide and 1 ft deep in warm climates or 1 ft wide and 2 feet deep in environments that experience frost heave.

 Pros of Monolithic Slab Foundation